Saint-Thégonnec

 Saint-Thégonnec (/fr/; Sant-Tegoneg) is a former commune in the Finistère department in Brittany in northwestern France.
 On 1 January 2016, it was merged into the new commune Saint-Thégonnec Loc-Eguiner.

 The village is noted for its very elaborate parish close, one of a number in the area, which include Guimiliau and Lampaul-Guimiliau.
+The commune is listed as a Village étape.

 Population

-Inhabitants of Saint-Thégonnec are called Saint-Thégonnecois.
+Inhabitants of Saint-Thégonnec are called Saint-Thégonnecois in French.

 Breton language

 The municipality launched a linguistic plan through Ya d'ar brezhoneg on 25 March 2005.

 Parish close

 A parish close is an enclosed area around the parish church, including the church yard and a number of other features.

 In common with others in the area, the Saint-Thégonnec close features a large ceremonial entrance arch, stressing the importance of the close as a focus for pilgrimage and pardons.
 An impressive calvary or crucifix forms the focus of the church yard.
 As at nearby Lampaul-Guimiliau, there is a separate charnel house or ossuary, with a life-sized tableau of the Entombment of Christ.

 The interior of the church is exemplary of the local version of Baroque style, with a large quantity of polychrome sculpture and decoration, including a spectacular pulpit.